bluecatlabs/gateway-workflows/Community/tanium_importer/README.md

   <img src = "img/tanium_client_list_loaded.jpg" width = "600px">

 - TA
 Indicates whether a *"Tanium Agent"* is installed.
+Tanium Installed Unknown
   + This icon <img src = "img/TA_installed.jpg "TA_installed" width = "200px"> will show when a *"Tanium Agent"* is installed in the client.

   + This icon ![screenshot](img/TA_not_installed.jpg "TA_not_installed") will show when a *"Tanium Agent"* is not installed in the client.
 These clients will only appear when the *"Include Discovered"* loading option is toggled on.